TronsGuitar/blml-a8/src/Phase6-AdvancedFeatures/README.md

 - a dedicated `src/Phase6-AdvancedFeatures` folder
 - a Phase6 status README describing current prerequisites and gaps
 - repository tests that lock in the current analysis of existing Phase6 building blocks
-- a Phase6 DONE/status document under `docs/Phase6-AdvancedFeatures-TODO.md`
+- a completed Phase6 status document under `docs/Phase6-AdvancedFeatures-TODO.md`

 ## Existing prerequisites already present in the repository